Want to know more about the financial advisor career path?

 Last Monday, I visited my insurance company office to inquire about insurance products that suit my needs.

-There, I met a senior financial planner, who gave his valuable time and made me realize the importance of financial planning.
+There, I met a senior financial advisor, who gave his valuable time and made me realize the importance of the financial advisory business.

-Financial Planning Career Path
+Financial Advisor Career Path

-In the meeting, he ran me through my financial responsibilities, financial needs and explained how investing and planning at an early age is not only important but beneficial too.
+In the meeting, he ran me through my financial responsibilities, financial needs and explained how investing and planning at an early age are not only important but beneficial too.

-There are some careers where you can work in a company or on your own.
+There are some careers where you can work in the financial services industry or on your own.
 Financial planning is one of them.

-The job is called by a lot of names, including a financial planner, financial advisor, portfolio manager and personal financial consultant, but it's rarely known and called what it actually is, “Financial Products Sales”.
+The job is called by a lot of names, including a financial planner, financial advisor, portfolio manager, and personal financial consultant, but it's rarely known and called what it actually is, “Financial Products Sales”.

 Financial Planning professionals are uniquely qualified and earn a living by helping individuals and investors pull all their finances together, solve financial problems, and make a plan to achieve their personal financial goals and strategies.

-Financial Planner Job Responsibilities
+Financial Advisor Job Responsibilities

-It is the duty of a financial planner to advise people on different types of investments, helping in retirement planning, estate planning, as well as the timing of major expenditures too, such as buying a house, kids’ education, their wedding, retirement, medical expenditure, etc.
+It is the duty of a financial advisor to advise people on different types of investments, helping in retirement planning, estate planning, as well as the timing of major expenditures too, such as buying a house, kids’ education, their wedding, retirement, medical expenditure, etc.